jannikbuschke/formik-antd/README.md

 [CodeSandbox](https://codesandbox.io/s/github/jannikbuschke/formik-antd-example)

+Version 1 of this library supports Ant Design v3.
+Version 2 of this library supports Ant Design 4.
+Both v1 and v2 of this library should work with formik v1 and v2.
+Version 2 is not yet final.
+A beta release is available.

 :warning: new npm package name: **formik-antd**

 > from version 1.6 and onwards this library is published under `formik-antd`, all previous versions are available under `@jbuschke/formik-antd`